FEAST Design Concepts

 When building FEAST systems, follow this strategy:

-- Start Small: Begin with simple SLICE-level implementations
+- Start Small: Begin with simple single-component implementations

 - Validate Early: Test individual components before system integration